Leaves of Absence and Withdrawals

 Re-enrollment

-Undergraduate students must petition for re-enrollment through the Dean of Students Office such that they return within three years of the end of their last completed semester at GS.
+Undergraduate students must manage their re-enrollment through the Dean of Students Office such that they return within three years of the end of their last completed semester at GS.
 As part of this process students should arrange to have cleared all registration holds so as to be enrolled at Columbia by this specified timeframe.

 Leaves of absence for up to one year are granted to Postbac Premed students who anticipate returning to Columbia to complete their studies.